rishabht2112/tiktok_clone/README.md

 Technology used:
 Frontend : Flutter
            - State Management - GetX
-Backend : Firebase as a serveless backend, firestore to store the datbase
+Backend : Firebase as a serveless backend, firestore to store the database

 How to run the app:

 Open the repo after forking from github from Android studio:
-Run the : flutter pub get in terminal
+Run the :
+  flutter pub get in the terminal

 Followed by running the app on emulator using the run button in android studio by running the main.dart file.